Aijus2022/Console-Finances/README.md

 2.Live Demo.
-You can try out the Console Finances application online by visiting: https://aijus2022.github.io/Console-Finances/ screenshots:here is the link to the screnshot of the app running on Google Chrome: screenshots/console-finaces.png
+You can try out the Console Finances application online by visiting: https://aijus2022.github.io/Console-Finances/ screenshots:here is the link to the screnshot of the app running on Google Chrome on laptop computer : screenshots/console-finaces.png the link to the screenshot of the app running on Ipad:screenshots/50475D23-E818-4CC5-A9C2-0B9AD0D4B673.png